GreeneWoods/agentic-query-app/README.md

 ## Overview

-There are 4 layers to the project they relate to one another as follows:
+There are 4 layers to the project and they relate to one another as follows:

 Agent <> MCP <> API <> DB

 I built them as separate applications to reflect what the system would look like as a suite of microservices.
 In a production system, these would be deployed and scaled separately.

-This kind of architecture allows for highly scalable, maintainable, and flexible systems.
+The distributed architecture allows for highly scalable, maintainable, and flexible systems.

 Ultimately it fosters reusability.
 This allows for us to make components that can support emergent systems on the fly.
 We can adapt to needs as they arise.
-New systems can be added on without having to re-architect the entire system.
+New systems can be added on without having to re-architect the entire system as a whole.

 ## Alternative Setup with Extended Visibility